 - Qasr al Hosn – a brilliant insight into the history of the United Arab Emirates and Abu Dhabi from early Bedouin days and ancient history through to the discovery of oil, federation and the modern-day city – tours, special workshops and daily events are offered, but few tours seem to include this important stop on their pre-arranged itineraries.

 You can find a complete guide to Abu Dhabi’s best cultural attractions on our sister site Abu Dhabi Travel Planner.

 For general sightseeing, some popular attractions you might want to include:

 - Step inside the stunning Emirates Palace Hotel.
-You can simply get some amazing snaps on the front steps, or head inside to enjoy some local delicacies from camel burgers to gold leaf tea at one of Abu Dhabi’s most opulent buildings.
+You can get some amazing snaps on the front steps or head inside to enjoy some local delicacies, from camel burgers to gold leaf tea, at one of Abu Dhabi’s most opulent buildings.
 A respectable dress code (knees covered) is required for men and women.

 - Capture the city from above at Observation Deck at 300 – the city’s highest observation tower from Level 74 of Etihad Towers, (Conrad Etihad Towers).
 Not the city’s tallest building – that building does not have an observation floor – but nonetheless, Etihad Towers is a great place to get your bearings over the city and lovely for a morning or afternoon tea stop.

-- Visit the Founders Memorial and walk along the Marina Breakwater for some fresh air.
+- Visit the Founders Memorial and walk along the Marina Breakwater for some fresh air and spectacular city views.

 - Visit the newly opened National Aquarium Abu Dhabi and explore the new Al Qana Waterfront district.